ucsc-ospo/ucsc-ospo.github.io/content/report/osre24/anl/last/20240721-joanna/index.md

   preview_only: false
 ---

 Hello!
 I'm Joanna!
-Over the past month, I have been contributing to the [ML in Detecting and Addressing System Drift](/project/osre24/anl/last) project under the mentorship of [Ray Andrew](https://ucsc-ospo.github.io/author/ray-andrew-sinurat/)  and [Sandeep Madireddy](https://ucsc-ospo.github.io/author/sandeep-madireddy/).
+Over the past month, I have been contributing to the [ML in Detecting and Addressing System Drift](/project/osre24/anl/last) project under the mentorship of {{% mention rayandrew %}} and {{% mention sandeep %}}.
 My project aims to design a pipeline to evaluate drift detection algorithms on system traces.
 The goal is to characterize different drifts, understand how they affect model performance, and evaluate the performance of state-of-the-art (SOTA) drift detection algorithms.

 # Progress